Daniel Gade: Early life and education

-Gade was born and raised in Minot, North Dakota.
+Daniel MacArthur Gade was born on February 7, 1975, and raised in Minot, North Dakota.
 In 1997, he graduated from the United States Military Academy (West Point) with a Bachelor of Science in Environmental Science.
 Gade graduated with a Master of Public Administration and a Doctor of Philosophy in public administration and public policy from the University of Georgia in 2007 and 2011, respectively.

 Career

 Gade was wounded in action twice and decorated for valor while serving as a tank company commander in Iraq.
 After Gade's second injury, his entire right leg was amputated.
 He was awarded the Bronze Star and the Legion of Merit.

 Gade has advocated for veteran disability policies that encourage self-reliance and vocational rehabilitation.
 He has authored a couple of scholarly articles in that field, most notably in Health Economics and the Journal of Public Administration Research and Theory.
 In 2012, Gade began serving as an advisor at the Philanthropy Roundtable for its veterans work.
 In 2013, he published an article in National Affairs about disability benefits and their failure to achieve positive outcomes for disabled veterans.
 In 2013, Gade authored an article in The Wall Street Journal arguing that disability claims in the United States Department of Veterans Affairs backlog were due in large part to the agency's expansive definition of "disability".
 Daniel Huang and Gade co-authored a policy review book, Wounding Warriors: How Bad Policy Is Making Veterans Sicker and Poorer, which questions the efficacy of present disability services for veterans.

 Gade served in the administration of President George W. Bush.
 Gade returned to West Point in 2011, and he retired from the Army in 2017.
 In 2015, Gade was appointed to the National Council on Disability.
 In 2017, Gade was nominated to be a member of the Equal Employment Opportunity Commission, but later withdrew from consideration citing the "toxic political climate in Washington."

 Since 2019, Gade has worked as a Professor of Practice at American University's School of Public Affairs.

-Governor-elect Glenn Youngkin nominated Gade to lead the Commonwealth of Virginia Department of Veterans Services in January 2022.
+Governor-elect Glenn Youngkin nominated Gade to lead the Commonwealth of Virginia Department of Veterans Services, taking office on January 4, 2022.
 He was confirmed to it.